swyxio/ai-notes/Resources/AI-hackathon-stack.md

   - HouseGPT generates raw MIDI data directly from few-shot prompted GPT-3 to create 🎶 house music 🎶 🔊 ([tweet](https://twitter.com/russelljkaplan/status/1616997544307089408?s=20&t=frXEVPqaJUjMPJOhbD9AUg))
   - [Rap Battle](https://twitter.com/russelljkaplan/status/1617070021406265345?s=20&t=frXEVPqaJUjMPJOhbD9AUg) - Pick any two people and it will generate a rap battle on the fly, using GPT-3 for lyrics, wavenet for vocals, and stable diffusion for the avatars.
   - Game of Life, where each alive cell is a whimsical happy Stable Diffusion image and each dead cell is an eerie, dark Stable Diffusion image, all of which evolve over time. ([tweet](https://twitter.com/russelljkaplan/status/1616955356189687810?s=20&t=KIszRKntkT4Y-I-WwKI8Mg))
+  - [NotesGPT](https://github.com/Nutlope/notesGPT): generate action items from your notes in seconds.
+Powered by Convex, Together.ai, and Whisper.

 ## AI Infra and Tooling